 Historic Route 66 Eastbound Self-Drive Tour

-The tour program describes the main attractions for the 15-day journey on the world-famous, legendary and historic U.S. Route 66, also known as “The Mother Road”.
+The tour program describes the main attractions for the 15-day journey on the world-famous, legendary, and historic U.S. Route 66, also known as “The Mother Road”.
 Route 66 has throughout history been the road for migrants, dreamers, desperadoes and a whole generation of holidaymakers, who explored the road to the west.
 The 1950s were Route 66’s peak.
 Thousands of cars drove “bumper-to-bumper” to experience the western emigration route.
 Hotels, motels, and the “new America” grew up everywhere.
 Much of Route 66’s original roads, restaurants, gas stations, and nostalgic landmarks are preserved just as they were in the ’50s.
-Hence the famous and nostalgic Route 66 is a heaven for motorcycle riding.
+Hence the famous and nostalgic Route 66 is heaven for motorcycle riding.

 |DEPARTURE/RETURN LOCATION||Los Angeles – Chicago|

 |DEPARTURE TIME||Begin at your convenience on your designated start date|

 “At Hadrian Tours we believe that good experiences and camaraderie are at least as important as the journey.
 Our goal is to fill your tour travel bag with as many positive memories as possible, so you go home with a big smile on your face.
 And with friends, you didn’t have before you started the tour.”

 Note: Because of the time difference we will arrive home the date/day after we departed the US

 Day 1: Departure - Arrival Los Angeles

 After months of waiting your departure day is finally here: Welcome to Los Angeles!